dp-wu/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python 3.
 I personally like Python 3 more than Python 2.
+>> Python 3 uses more characters which makes it less ambiguous and more specific in some situations.

 ### Q2.
 Which Python Version Installed